Sage-Bionetworks/BridgeDocs/_articles/study_design.md

 The criteria that can be used for filtering are:

-* **The operating system and application version of a user's request**<br>Through the use of our REST client, your application will send an HTTP header (the User-Agent header) to Bridge that will include your application version.
+* **The operating system and application version of a user's request**<br>Through the use of our REST client, your application will send an HTTP header to Bridge that includes your application version.
 We can tailor content based on this version.

 * **The data group tags assigned to a user**<br>Data group tags can be assigned to users to model any of a number of differences between users (anything short of information that would be identifying for an individual user, like an ID).